GladyBarrios/Individual_Project_Austin_Animals/README.md

 [[Back to top](#top)]

 There are sevral diffrent attributes as to why our animals get euthanized, using this dataset from the City of Austin website we will explore the diffrent attributes and use our best model to predict weather an animals certain characteristics will lead them to be euthanized.
-The attributes we will be exploring are the animals, age, sex, type of animal and year the animal was released.***
+This will not only help understand the qualifications of an animal to be put down, but find more ways to prevent euthinization.
+The attributes we will be exploring are the animals, age, sex, type of animal and year the animal was released.
+***

 ## <a name="planning"></a>Project Planning: